BakelLab/vRAPID/docs/push_QC_report.md

  `run_QualiMap_sample`: provides a final `html` report of the grouped coverage across the genome for all samples.

-`run_multiqc`: combines the results from the various bioinformatics analyses done in the previous rules for all samples in a single report.
+`run_multiqc`: combines the results from the various bioinformatics analyses done in the previous rules for all samples in a single `html` report.

 ## Script Usage